QuickSolverDab/Mixmatch_pytorch/README.md

 ### Informantion
 This code does not support multi-gpu process but It will be supported soon.
+When you run the code, ckpt, logs, and summary file will be saved in ckpt folder.

 ### Code reference
 - https://github.com/pytorch/examples/tree/master/imagenet